X

 What size is your boat?

-Vector Fin stabilizers can work well on boats 54 to 130 feet, or even larger using a 4-fin system, but based on Sleipner’s current product line, we find that vessels 60 to 125 feet long are in the sweet spot.
+Vector Fin stabilizers can work well on boats 45 to 150 feet, or even larger using a 4-fin system.

 What is your type of hull design?